-The carrier signal passes through the active laser medium which provides optical feedback and amplifies the light between the reflective matrices inciting laser propagation which is possible at a current where the round-trip gain is greater than the round-trip loss.
-Because the vertically oriented gain region of the VCSEL design is shorter than required for other semiconductor lasers, The VCSEL lasers consequently have a low threshold current for laser propagation.
+The carrier signal passes through the active laser medium which provides optical feedback and amplifies the light between the reflective matrices, inciting laser propagation, which is possible at a current where the round-trip gain is greater than the round-trip loss.
+Because the vertically oriented gain region of the VCSEL design is shorter than required for other semiconductor lasers, the VCSEL lasers have a low threshold current for laser propagation.
 The DBR with the lowest refractivity is then out-coupled for coherent light emission.

 The VCSEL Advantage

-VCSELs are capable of high-power output, yet consume less power than other lasers/light emitting devices due to the placement of the distributed Bragg reflectors (DBRs) which lowers the threshold current to achieve laser propagation.
-The wavelength tunability, which is characteristic of VCSELs, is accomplished by adjusting the thickness of the reflector layers in the active region with the aid of microelectromechanical systems.
+VCSELs are capable of high-power output, yet consume less power than other lasers/light-emitting devices due to the placement of the distributed Bragg reflectors (DBRs), which lowers the threshold current to achieve laser propagation.
+The wavelength tuneability, which is characteristic of VCSELs, is accomplished by adjusting the thickness of the reflector layers in the active region with the aid of microelectromechanical systems.

 Current Applications for VCSEL Technology

-Fiber optic communication relies heavily on the signal processing power of VCSELs emitting in the 1310 nm and 1550 nm bands, to deliver pulses of light forming an electromagnetic carrier wave that can be modulated to carry signals for telephony, cable and internet (Larson).
+Fibre-optic communication relies heavily on the signal processing power of VCSELs emitting in the 1310 nm and 1550 nm bands, to deliver pulses of light forming an electromagnetic carrier wave that can be modulated to carry signals for telephony, cable, and internet (Larson).

 The Future of VCSELs

-Research conducted by Kitsmiller, Dummer, Johnson, et al. at the University of Notre Dame, Department of Electrical Engineering investigated the use of frequency domain diffuse optical spectroscopy (fd-DOS) employing near-infrared tunable VCSELs to develop a miniaturized system to perform high-resolution deep tissue scans in non-invasive biomedical imaging.
+Research conducted by Kitsmiller, Dummer, Johnson, et al. at the University of Notre Dame’s Department of Electrical Engineering investigated the use of frequency domain diffuse optical spectroscopy (fd-DOS) employing near-infrared tuneable VCSELs to develop a miniaturized system to perform high-resolution deep tissue scans in non-invasive biomedical imaging.